Girl (2018 film)

 Girl was inspired by Nora Monsecour, a trans female dancer from Belgium, whom Dhont met when he was 18 and she was 15.
 While initially praised by critics, the film was criticised by some trans and queer writers for its depiction of gender dysphoria and self-harm.
+Concern was also raised about the lead actor and director both being cisgender.
 Monsecour, who collaborated with Dhont and Tijssens on the film, has defended the film in response.

 Plot

-Lara Verhaeghen is a fifteen year old transgender girl and aspiring professional ballerina.
+Lara Verhaeghen is a fifteen year old Belgian transgender girl and aspiring professional ballerina.
 She applies to a prestigious ballet school in Antwerp, and upon acceptance (contingent on her performance during an eight week trial), she moves to be closer to the school, with her supportive francophone father, Mathias, and younger brother, Milo.
 During this transitional time, Lara is speaking to doctors about her gender dysphoria, taking puberty blockers and regularly sees a psychiatrist, who is also supportive.

 Lara performs well in school, and, despite the public knowledge that she is transgender, her classmates accept her, including using the girls' locker room, but she always uses a private restroom.
 Against advice, she tucks her penis with tape during practices.
 Lara's body endures more pain as she trains extensively.
 Nevertheless, her dedication to ballet and to her external appearance reflecting her gender identity motivate her.
-Six year old Milo, however, does not adjust as well.
+Six year old Milo, however, does not adjust as well and calls his sister by her deadname.
 Lara is supportive, and not only gets him ready and takes him to school each day but checks in on him from afar.

 Time passes, and the doctors are ready to begin Lara's sex reassignment surgery.
 Although the full process will take two years, Lara eagerly signs the consent documents.
 Speaking to her psychiatrist later, she states that she does not want to date until she has the "right body".
 Her psychiatrist, however, tells her to enjoy her puberty as a teenager.

 Although she begins hormone replacement therapy in preparation for her surgery, Lara's body does not change fast enough for her.
 One night, at a sleepover, some classmates bully her, but she leaves and goes home.
 She finds her father having dinner with his new girlfriend, and tells him she has returned because she has a stomach ache.
 Matthias does not pressure but brings it up on the way to the doctor the next day.
 At the appointment, the doctor notes that Lara has lost weight and has a genital infection, and tells Lara that she must stop taping and gain weight, because she has to be physically strong for the operation.
 Lara insists that she is fine, but her father disagrees.